arguseyes/argus-eyes/readme.md

 returns a truthy value whenever the page is ready: see `wait-for-script`.
 If you've got any one-time actions such as components to activate or dialogs to close, you should use `run-script`.

-You are allowed to specify `wait-for-delay` and `wait-for-script` on 3 levels: global, page and component, when multiple are found, they're all executed in this order.
-It's also allowed to specify both a delay and a script.
-All scripts will always be executed before all delays.
+You are allowed to specify `wait-for-delay`, `wait-for-script` and `run-script` on 3 levels: global, page and component.
+The highest delay is executed first, then all `wait-for-script` files in order, then all `run-script` files.

-There's a global timeout of 10 seconds on the PhantomJS script, the screenshots should be taken within that time.
+**Be advised**: There's a global timeout of 10 seconds on the internal PhantomJS script, the screenshots of all components on a page should be taken within that time.

 #### Wait for delay

 This will delay taking the screenshots, specify the milliseconds as a JavaScript number.
+When multiple delays are found only the highest delay is executed, the others are discarded.

 #### Wait for script

 You can specify a JavaScript function body to tell argus eyes whenever the page and it's components are finished loading.
 The `wait-for-script` string must contain a filename.
 If a relative path is given, it's relative to your config file.

+Multiple scripts will be executed in the order: global, page, component.

 The contents of the script can be seen as a function body, without the `function() {` and `}` parts around it.
 You are required to return a truthy value to indicate argus eyes can take the screenshot.
 Your function is **invoked